Antimicrobial Paints for Healthcare: How They Keep Facilities Germ-Free

 Apply Two Coats

-Two coats of antimicrobial paint are recommended for maximum protection and coverage.
-Let the first coat dry completely, usually 3 to 4 hours, before applying the second coat.
+Apply two coats of antimicrobial paint for maximum coverage and durability.
+Let the first coat dry completely—typically three to four hours—before applying the second.

 Observe Proper Drying Times